 Meet the Team

-Frequent collaborators of our team are Mike Kneppers (on zoomorphic rock art), Beatriz Gomez de Silva (digital archaeology and GIS mapping), and Lenneke de Lange (outreach and journalism).
+Frequent collaborators of our team are Mike Kneppers (on zoomorphic rock art) and Lenneke de Lange (outreach and journalism).
 Photographer Benjamin de Groot has repeatedly worked with us on our archaeological documentations and catalogues and makes us look good in our PR photos.

 Click here for the extended bios of the team’s main researchers.